-Its time to bring this series of posts to an end, but it is far from an end for the subject itself.
+It’s time to bring this series of posts to an end, but it is far from an end for the subject itself.
 I started it after people referred to The future backwards (FB) as a backcasting technique but the range expanded somewhat.
 That said I have largely confined myself to the timeline aspects of the more generic Foresight arena.
-In this last post I want to pull things together a bit and show how FB sits into a strategy process.
-I should emphasis that this is only application of the technique.
-It also has high utility in lessons learnt programmes, understanding different perspectives etc. etc. The process and description below, although it is focused on foresight may in modified form have application in other domains.
+In this last post, I want to pull things together a bit and show how FB sits into a strategy process.
+I should emphasis that this is only an application of the technique.
+It also has high utility in lessons learned programmes, understanding different perspectives, etc. etc. The process and description below, although it is focused on foresight may in modified form have application in other domains.

 So here goes.
 I will start with the whole picture then describe the process step by step and finish with some general comments.

-In a FB workshop exercise all the groups, once they are complete and not before, are rotated around all the other groups and are asked three questions of all the turning points created:
+In a FB workshop exercise all the groups, once they are complete and not before, are rotated around all the other groups and are asked three questions about all the turning points created:

 The opening picture by the way is of a set of Salmon nets in an estuary; to overuse the metaphor, you can only scan part of the stream and they may escape anyway.